FLAMEGPU/FLAMEGPU2/README.md

 *Known Issues:* The tests do not build under the combination of Visual Studio 2015 and CUDA 9.0 or 9.1.
 Use CUDA 9.2 or newer if you require the tests.

+GoogleTest runtime documentation can be found [here](https://github.com/google/googletest/blob/master/googletest/docs/advanced.md).
+In particular `--gtest_catch_exceptions=0` may be useful during test development, so that unhandled exceptions are passed straight to the debugger.

 ##### Documentation

 If you wish to build the documentation, [doxygen](http://www.doxygen.nl/) must be available on your system.